BenPope95/scaffold-eth-substreams-challenge/README.md

 ```

-If it does, you’ve completed the map_module correctly, congratulations! 🎊
+🎊 If it does, you’ve completed the map module correctly, congratulations! 🎊

-🕐 Now it’s time to aggregate the `Transfers` with a store_module!
+🕰️ Now it’s time to aggregate the `Transfers` with a store_module!

 ---

 # Checkpoint 2: 🏪 store_transfer_volume 🔊

 The next module you’ll be building is a store_module.
-[store_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#store-modules) are used to aggregate and store values through the use of key value pairs.
+[store_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#store-modules) are used to aggregate and store values through the use of key value pairs. 🗝️

 ## 🍠 2.1 Updating the yaml (again)

-- [ ] Go back to the substreams.yaml
+- [ ] Go back to the substreams.yaml 🔙

 This time we only filled out the `initialBlock`. 📥

 - [ ] Fill out the `name` with `store_transfer_volume`
 - [ ] Fill out the `kind` with `store`

-- [ ] 👀 Look at the [updatePolicy](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#updatepolicy-property) property
+- [ ] Look at the [updatePolicy](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#updatepolicy-property) 👀 property
   > These are the available options for `updatePolicy`

-- [ ] 👀 Look at the [valueType](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#valuetype-property) property
+- [ ] Look at the [valueType](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#valuetype-property) 👀 property
   > These are the available options for `valueType`

-- [ ] 👀 Look at the [stores](https://docs.rs/substreams/latest/substreams/store/index.html#structs) in the substreams docs.
+- [ ] Look at the [stores](https://docs.rs/substreams/latest/substreams/store/index.html#structs) 👀 in the substreams docs.

   🚧 Notice: Most of the stores are a combination of an `updatePolicy` and a `valueType`.

   You will be using `StoreAddInt64`.

-> NOTE: the [substreams](https://docs.rs/substreams/latest/substreams/index.html).rs library is a different library than the [substreams-ethereum](https://docs.rs/substreams-ethereum/latest/substreams_ethereum/index.html).rs library that you used for the map_modules.
+> NOTE: the [substreams](https://docs.rs/substreams/latest/substreams/index.html).rs library is a different library than the [substreams-ethereum](https://docs.rs/substreams-ethereum/latest/substreams_ethereum/index.html).rs library that you used for the map modules.

 - [ ] ✏️ Now fill out `updatePolicy` and `valueType` appropriately

-> 🔄 store_modules take in the same inputs as map_modules.
+> 🔄 store_modules take in the same inputs as map modules.

-> 🚫 Unlike map_modules, store_modules do not have outputs.
+> 🚫 Unlike map modules, store modules do not have outputs.

-- [ ] Under `inputs` fill in the `-map` field with the name of our map_module
+- [ ] Under `inputs` fill in the `-map` field with the name of our map module

-## 🏪 2.2 Building the store_module
+## 🏪 2.2 Building the Store Module

 - [ ] Go to `substreams_challenge > src > lib.rs`.